What are the must-have dishes on the Easter menu in Italy? Let's discover together the typical recipes of each region!

 The colors and decoration have always also symbolized the neighborhoods of the town of Perugia.

-The dough is similar to the savory cresce that are prepared in other regions of Italy; in fact, this cake is also made with aged cheeses, eggs and oil but the dough is softer because of the stiffly beaten egg whites.
+The dough is similar to the savory cresce that are prepared in other regions of Italy; this cake is also made with aged cheeses, eggs and oil but the dough is softer because of the stiffly beaten egg whites.
 The shape is low and wide, like a ring-shaped cake.

 It is excellent both hot and cold, eaten on its own or with cheese and cured meats, and is perfect both as an appetizer during Easter lunch and for the classic picnic on Easter Monday.

-20. Veneto, the 'fugassa' (or glazed leavened cake)
+1. Veneto, the 'fugassa' (or glazed leavened cake)